-The Essential Conflict of Interest Policy Template for Your Nonprofit
+The Essential Nonprofit Conflict of Interest Policy Template

 Do You Need a Conflict of Interest Policy?

-Think of a Conflict of Interest Policy as both a shield and a compass.
-It shields your organization from legal or financial risk, and it points your people—board members, staff, and volunteers—toward decisions that honor your mission first and foremost.
+Think of your nonprofit’s Conflict of Interest Policy as both a shield and a compass.
+It shields your organization from legal or financial risk, and it points your people—board members, staff, and volunteers—toward decisions that place your mission first.

 Purpose and Scope